AGRI 005 19 credits

 Survey of Agriculture

 Profiles American agriculture and details challenges facing contemporary agriculture.
 Topics include food production, processing, resource management, global food supply and agricultural economics.
-Students discover rewarding agricultural career possibilities using career assessment and planning tools, such as educational portfolio development, to create a strategy for their professional future.
+Discover rewarding agricultural career possibilities using career assessment and planning tools, such as educational portfolio development, to create a strategy for your professional future.

 AGRI 105 3 credits